dhemery/dhemery.com/content/articles/untangling_communication/index.md

     "It's 1:15."

-The simple interaction took less than three seconds, and took place
-&#8212;
-as most interactions do
-&#8212;
-without my having even been aware of my internal process.
+The simple interaction took less than three seconds, and took place---as most interactions do--- without my having even been aware of my internal process.

-# Untangling Interactions
+## Untangling Interactions

 Of course not all our information exchanges are as simple as asking the time of day;
 most day-to-day communications hold the potential for multiple snarls and tangles.